magomimmo/modern-cljs/doc/second-edition/tutorial-22.md

 The
-[Reagent tutorials on the re-frame wiki](https://github.com/Day8/re-frame/wiki#reagent-tutorials) does a terrific job explaining Reagent and I strongly reccomend you read it several times, until you really grasp the entire content.
+[Reagent tutorials on the re-frame wiki](https://github.com/Day8/re-frame/wiki#reagent-tutorials) do a terrific job explaining Reagent and I strongly reccomend you read it several times, until you really grasp the entire content.

 That said, Reagent offers its own version of the standard CLJS `atom`